 For planned market surveillance studies a risk based approach in choice of products has become common practice in OMCLs of the Network.
-For further details see document “Incorporation of a risk based approach in Market surveillance testing of OMCLs”
+Risk-based selection of samples and the importance of involving OMCLs in these planning activities are detailed in the position paper “Incorporation of a risk based approach in Market surveillance testing of OMCLs”.

 For more information, click on the relevant link below.